commitconfirmed/npa-showcases/README.md

 - [containers](./containers/): Ready to go container Dockerfiles for a variety of products (Nornir, Ansible, GoBGP, etc.)
 - [examples](./examples/): The Main area of this repo.
 Contains our NPA showcases
 - [images](./images/): A place to store images that are not publicly available (i.e. Arista cEOS)
-- [learning](./learning/): My scrap area while I'm learning and tinkering with things.
+- [learning](./learning/): My personal scrap area while I'm learning and tinkering with things.
 Will eventually delete
 - [tools](./tools/): Some basic scripts that are not lab specific (i.e. doing traffic captures)

+## Design Detail

+TBD